AndreasBriese/breeze/README.md

   - Seed processing reviewed / splitts uint64 bitwise in three parts: 2&times; 1<sup>21</sup>, 1&times;1<sup>22</sup>
   - Breeze128 and Breeze256 are intended for use with up to 128bit/256bit input length i.e. with BLAKE2b, SHA2 or SHA3 Hashes; Breeze64_32 &amp; Breeze128_72 are proof of concept schemes (see _breeze._go).

+3rd revision (9/11/2014):
+  - added Breeze512 (16 LMs) to provide length of keyspace: 512bit.
+  - parenthesis in roundTrip() ()all functions corr; statenumbers corrected to fit the new scheme

+**Note:** Breeze512 is not NIST tested so far, will do in the next days and will provide testresults below.(Its the same new scheme of AIX - should pass)

 ---